b1617/react-learn/README.md

 # Todolist

-This project was build with [React](https://github.com/facebook/create-react-app) with the purpose to learn.
+This project was build with [React](https://github.com/facebook/create-react-app) to learn.

 There are 2 Todolist, one with **class** and one with **hooks**.